Contact Us for a Free Consultation (213) 542-0979

 Defenses To Sight-Seeing At An Emergency Scene

-Also, if somebody were to accidentally come on the scene – walk into a location – and not intentionally get in the way of the police – then that would also be a defense.
+Also, if somebody were to accidentally come on the scene – walk into a location – and not intentionally get in the way of the police – that would also be a defense.

 Negotiating With Prosecutor for Lesser Offense